enanomapper/nano-lazar-paper/nano-lazar.md

 Nanoparticle MP2D fingerprints are a novel development for the characterisation of nanoparticles with well defined core and coating compounds.
-In this case it is possible to create molecular fingerprints for all of these compounds and use the union of these fingerprints as nanoparticle fingerprint.
+In this case it is possible to create molecular fingerprints for all of these compounds and to use the union of these fingerprints as nanoparticle fingerprint.
 Based on our experience with small molecules we have selected MP2D fingerprints [@Bender04], which typically outperform predefined fingerprints (e.g. $MACCS$, $FP4$) for